 They boost our mood and beautify our homes.
 Indoor and outdoor plants have many benefits, but some should come with a warning.
 Certain plants can be poisonous for humans and animals alike.
-Avoid planting the plants on this list if you have children or pets.
+Avoid the plants on the list below if you have children or pets.

 There’s no safe way to tell if a plant is poisonous just by looking at it or smelling it.
 Learning which plants can cause harm can help you protect yourself, your family—especially children—and your pets.
 See IPC’s list below to find out which plants to avoid.